100 Florida Trails®

 Bike Trails...
 North Florida Region

-31 Trails, E-Z Maps, Photos Galore (scroll down page or use links below)
+33 Trails, E-Z Maps, Photos Galore (links and summaries below)

-We list 27 North Florida bike trails.
-Natural North Florida has some of the State's best eco-biking and hiking.
+We report on 33 North Florida bike trails.
+This region has some of the State's best eco-biking and hiking.

-Amelia Island Trail Amelia Island Trail - Amelia Island has over 18 miles of multi-use trails, paths, and bike lanes.
-This paved asphalt trail runs along A1A from Amelia Island State Park to Peters Point Park in Fernandina Beach.
+Amelia Island Trail Amelia Island Trail - Amelia Island has over 18 miles of multi-use trails, paths, and bike lanes - and growing.
+This paved asphalt trail runs along route A1A from Peters Point Park in Fernandina Beach to Amelia Island State Park.
 It's part of the East Coast Greenway (Maine to Key West).

 Black Creek Trail Black Creek Trail - The trail runs along US 17 the length of Fleming Island, between the St. Johns River and Doctor's Lake south of Jacksonville - about 8 miles.
 Popular for biking, walking, running, rollerblading.